 The ELMO award was the highest honor bestowed by NaNoBoston from 2006 – 2015.
 It has been superseded by the NaNoBoston Beacon Award.

 At the end of every National Novel Writing Month in Boston since 2006, prizes have been awarded to wrimos who have distinguished themselves in some way.
 While the prizes are all equally desirable, the first among equals is the “Excellence in Literary Monthly Overachievement,” or ELMO, award.
 But why ELMO?

 As they drove across the Massachusetts Avenue bridge from Cambridge into Boston, Travis caught sight of a truck behind him.
 Tied to the grille was not one, but two Elmo dolls.
-At that moment, tired as they were, Travis and Anna thought it was very funny and resolved to make Elmo the mascot.
+At that moment, tired as they were, they thought it was very funny and resolved to make Elmo the mascot.

-ELMO award winners receive a certificate extolling their achievements, along with an Elmo doll and the appreciation of their fellow Boston wrimos.
+ELMO award winners received a certificate extolling their achievements, along with an Elmo doll and the appreciation of their fellow Boston wrimos.

 2006 – Mageta (Swain)